Connor-McCartney/Connor-McCartney.github.io/_pages/cryptography/other/Nostalgic-SECCONCTF14.md

 r and s come from 16 bytes, so they are both <2**128.
 Also note everything seems to use little endian.

-In Crypto/Cipher/ChaCha20_Poly1305.py we see how the mac is computed,
+In Crypto/Cipher/ChaCha20_Poly1305.py we see how the ciphertext is modified:

 ```py
     def _compute_mac(self):